 • Checks

-If making a large number of mobile deposits (or depositing large amounts of money via mobile deposit) is important to you, you'd want to search for a business bank account with fewer restrictions in this area.
-The same is true if you plan to write a lot of business checks, use the bill pay feature heavily, or make a lot of electronic funds transfers.
+If making a large number of mobile deposits (or depositing large amounts of money) is important to you, search for a business bank account with fewer restrictions.
+The same is true if you plan to write a lot of business checks, use the bill pay feature heavily or make a lot of electronic funds transfers.

 5. Bonus and Promotional Offers